manthenamurali/android-dagger2-demo/README.md

 # android-dagger2-demo
-My learning application for using dagger2 and constraint layout.
-Also used Retrofit and Butterknife.
+Learning application using dagger2 and constraint layout.

 ## Annotations :-